 How Do I Appeal an LTD Denial?

 If your LTD claim was denied, don’t give up.
-Most long term disability insurance companies are for-profit companies that focus on their financial bottom line (rather than people’s struggles).
+Most long-term disability insurance providers are for-profit companies that focus on their financial bottom line (rather than people’s struggles).
 Insurance adjusters, even the seemingly nice ones, will look for any reason to deny a claim.
-Thankfully, you can appeal your long term disability insurance denial.
+Thankfully, you can appeal your long-term disability insurance denial.

-The appeal process will vary, depending on whether your LTD plan was employer or self-funded.
-If the LTD plan was one of your employee benefits, you must follow a strict appeal process set out in the federal Employee Retirement Income Security Act (ERISA).
-First, you must file an internal appeal with the long term disability insurance company.
+The appeal process will vary, depending on whether your LTD plan is employer or self-funded.
+If the LTD plan is one of your employee benefits, you must follow a strict appeal process set out in the federal Employee Retirement Income Security Act (ERISA).
+First, you must file an internal appeal with the long-term disability insurance company.
 If it denies this appeal, you can file a lawsuit in federal court.
 Remember to read your denial carefully and be aware of any pending deadlines you must meet in order to file your appeal or lawsuit.

 If you have a private LTD policy, ERISA doesn’t apply to your claim.
 Instead, Florida’s contract and insurance laws apply.
 You can file a lawsuit in a Florida state court without bothering with an internal appeal.